About the Institute for Emerging Leaders

 Monica Madeira

-Monica Madera is the Coordinator of Diversity Programming at Drew’s Student Engagement Office.
-Passionate about diversity, equity and inclusion (DEI), higher education administration, and equitable education for students from all backgrounds, Monica has worked for nearly two years at Drew.
+Monica Madera was the Coordinator of Diversity Programming at Drew’s Student Engagement Office from 2021 to 2024.
+Passionate about higher education administration and equitable education for students from all backgrounds, Monica worked to advance these areas at Drew.
 Prior to Drew, she was in service delivery, mainly in the food and beverage industry.

 Donald Proby